A complete guide to AQA A-Level Business

 Paper 1 in detail

 Paper 1 is sometimes called the breadth paper.
-It contains short multiple choice and short answer questions, one data response and two essays.
+It contains multiple choice questions, short answer questions, and two essays.
 Content can come from any part of the specification.

-Worth around 15 marks.
-These questions test definitions and basic calculations.
-Expect to define terms like contribution, capacity utilisation, or market orientation, and to perform short numerical work such as a single ratio or a percentage change.
+15 marks of multiple choice testing definitions and basic concepts.
+Expect questions on terms like contribution, capacity utilisation, or market orientation, and short numerical reasoning such as a single ratio or a percentage change.

-Two 25-mark essays, where you choose one of two titles in each case.
+Two longer essay-style questions, each worth 25 marks in past papers.
+In each section you choose one essay from a choice of two titles.
 These are the biggest individual mark allocations in the qualification.
 You are expected to plan, write a balanced argument, and reach a justified judgement.

-Exam tip for Paper 1 For the 25-mark essays, spend the first three minutes planning two strong arguments for and against.
-Examiners reward depth over breadth at this level.
-Two well-developed points with relevant theory beat five rushed ones every time.
+Exam tip for Paper 1 For 25-mark essays, plan briefly before writing – jot down two strong arguments for and against.
+Mark schemes reward depth – two well-developed points with relevant theory beat five rushed ones every time.

 Paper 2 in detail

-Paper 2 contains three data response questions of roughly equal length.
+Paper 2 has three data response sections, each split into sub-questions.
+They share the 100-mark total roughly evenly.
 Each one centres on a different business scenario and tests a different blend of topics, drawing from across the whole specification.
-The final question in each section is worth 16 or 20 marks and asks for evaluation.
+The final sub-question in each one typically asks for an extended evaluation.

-The skill examiners want to see on Paper 2 is application.
+The skill mark schemes credit on Paper 2 is application.
 Generic answers about marketing or finance will score badly.
 Strong answers refer to the specific business in the stimulus, use the figures provided, and explain how context changes the recommendation.

 Paper 3 in detail

 Paper 3 is the synoptic paper.
-AQA releases a pre-issued case study a few weeks before the exam, which students study in advance.
-The exam then tests your ability to apply business theory to that case under timed conditions.
+AQA sets a single compulsory case study that is issued in the exam booklet on the day, not in advance.
+The exam tests your ability to apply business theory to an unseen case under timed conditions.
 The questions are longer and more evaluative than on Papers 1 and 2.

 Expect questions on strategy, change management, decision making, and the impact of the external environment.
 There is typically one 24- or 25-mark evaluation question at the end of the paper that draws on most of the case.